haed/eventer-rest-api/endpoints/events.md

 ## POST request parameters

-Same as described GET request parameters (see also: [GET/POST methods](https://github.com/haed/eventer-web-api#getpost-methods)), but the following parameters are different:
+Same as described GET request parameters (see also: [GET/POST methods](https://github.com/haed/eventer-web-api#getpost-methods)), but the following parameters have a different structure:

 parameter | description
 --------- | -----------